nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Student Feedback Points**: A way the National University of Singapore (NUS) assess tutors and professors' performances by gathering feedback from students.
+* **Student Feedback Points/Ratings**: A way the National University of Singapore (NUS) assess tutors and professors' performances by gathering feedback from students.
 * **Teaching Assistant (TA)**: A part-time tutor who supports professors in teaching a module by conducting tutorial/lab sessions.
 * **Teaching Nominations**: Number of nominations submitted by students for a teaching excellence award in NUS.
 * **Tutor Profile**: A profile containing the tutor's details, such as `NAME`, `PHONE_NUMBER`, `EMAIL`, etc.